Logo Voyage

 Government

 Kerala is a traditionally socialist-leaning state and both the major parties, Indian National Congress and CPI(M), are socialist parties.
-It also has a strong communist movement and is one of the few places in the world where a communist-led government was elected to power through democratic means.
-Kerala's communism today is similar to the Chinese way in that it focuses on a market economy and reforms, although officially they are against capitalism.
+It also has a strong communist movement and is one of the few places in the world where a communist-led government was democratically elected to power.
+Kerala's communism today resembles the Chinese way in that it focuses on a market economy and reforms, although officially they oppose capitalism.
 Kerala has a tradition of two major alliances: one led by the Communist Party called LDF (Left Democrats) and another led by the Indian National Congress called UDF (United Democrats).
 These tend to alternate in power every five years.

 Economy

-Kerala has been through a period of strong growth with one of the highest per capita incomes in the country, and poverty levels are extremely low compared to elsewhere in India.
-Most households have family members working somewhere outside the state, typically the Middle East, and their remittances make up approximately 20% of the economy.
-Agriculture is highly focused on cash-crop cultivation such as rubber, tea, coffee, spices and coconut plantations.
-Tourism is now a booming industry in Kerala, and accounts for a significant part of the state's economy.
+Kerala has been through a period of strong growth with one of the highest per capita incomes in the country, and poverty levels are very low compared to elsewhere in India.
+Most households have family members working outside the state, typically the Middle East, and their remittances make up approximately 20% of the economy.
+Agriculture focuses on cash-crop cultivation such as rubber, tea, coffee, spices and coconut plantations.
+Tourism now accounts for a significant part of the state's economy.

 Talk